TobiasgutPrivat/AutoAlteration/ReadMe.md

 - Requires block to be embedded in the Map
   - EntryName: "Blocks/" + block.name + ".Block.Gbx"
 - Name (blockModel): block.name + ".Block.Gbx_CustomBlock";
-- block.name can be a Path with Folders
+- block.name can be a Path with Folders *Note
 - Everything else: like normal Blocks

 **Custom Items**
 - Requires item to be embedded in the Map
   - EntryName: "Items/" + item.name + ".Item.Gbx"
 - Name (Id): item.name + ".Item.Gbx"
-- item.name can be a Path with Folders
+- item.name can be a Path with Folders *Note
 - Everything else: like normal Items

+**\*Note CustomBlock Paths**
+Usually when embedding customblocks they can have a full path.

+In this Project only the Name is used for indexing and when embedding new Blocks, for simplicity reasons.

+**Potential Problem** this can cause issues if two blocks have the same name but diffrent Path

 ## maybe further to be documented